alexfedosov/move-tool/Readme.md

    Replace `C:\path\to\your\sample.wav` with the actual path to your audio file, and `C:\Users\YourUsername\Desktop` with where you want to save the output.

+### Quick start for Linux Users
+1. You know what to do folks.
+Welcome home.

 ## For Developers

 - [Overview](#overview)